ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

 A **composable image set** is a collection of one or more `images`. `Images` are sets of one or more `layers`. `Layers` are composed of one or more `channels`. `Channels` are composed of `values`.

-An **image** is: a logical collection of data, formatted to be rendered into an `MxN` array of values intended to be transformed into a color image for display, printing, or in-memory computation.
+An **image** is a logical collection of data, formatted to be rendered into an `MxN` array of values intended to be transformed into a color image for display, printing, or in-memory computation.
 How the pixels are transformed and displayed is up to the consumer of this data, though the producer can provide information about expected results and constraints on this process.
 The image:

 1. Has a know origin, which is one of four values: UL, UR, LL, LR. (upper left, upper right, lower left, lower right)
 2. Has a specific 2D integer size (`MxN`)